Vitamal/schemas/README.md

 # Schemas project

-Project for creating schemas and generating csv files with fake data according to the schemas
+Project for creating schemas and generating csv files with fake data according to the schemas.
+Project is accessed in Heroku.com (https://schemas.herokuapp.com/)
+AWS S3 is used to save generated files.

 ## Getting Started